SaulRi/python-01-basics-2020-course/README.md

 ## Our Projects
 1. Setting Virtual environments
 1. Testing Fundamental
-1. Working with Word, Excel and PDF Files
+1. First steps with Git and GitHub

 ## Extras
 1. First steps with git